rjust/testing-ci-gradle/README.md

 system configuration, and CI integration.

 ## Testing
-Run 'ant test' to run all test cases.
+Run './gradlew test' to run all test cases.

 ## Coverage
-Run 'ant coverage' to compute the coverage results.
-After completion, you can view the html coverage report: reports/index.html
+Run './gradlew cobertura' to compute the coverage results.
+After completion, you can view the html coverage report: build/reports/cobertura/index.html